There are many highly useful links that are available on the internet. None though will be superior to a consultation with an experienced IBCLC.

 www.secretsofbabybehavior.com - Help for new families to understand why their baby does what he does!

-There are times when mothers have difficulty pumping, there are things that can help!
-For some mothers, just looking at your baby's picture or video can help; for others smelling your baby's blanket is enough.
-Some mothers find that they are having difficulty turning off the outside world and focusing, that is where Guided imagery comes in.
+There are times when you may have difficulty pumping, there are things that can help!
+For some, just looking at your baby's picture or video can help; for others smelling your baby's blanket is enough.
+Some find that they are having difficulty turning off the outside world and focusing, that is where Guided imagery comes in.
 Check out the information from Robin Frees IBCLC: Click here to visit NewBorn Concepts.

 The loss of a baby after 18 weeks gestation will typically start the cascading of normal hormonal changes that occurs after birth of a term infant, this includes milk production.
 Help with relieving the body of the pain of engorgement is found within this video http://bfmedneo.com/resources/perinatal-loss-support/ If you would like to make a donation of Legacy milk, please contact Brenda by phone or email for more information.

 Perinatal loss is life changing and the grief can be eased with the help of support.
 Check out the facebook group https://www.facebook.com/groups/1125830927483263/?ref=share or website https://juliannagraceministry.weebly.com/ Find a Pastor or counselor so you and your partner can talk about your loss.